Honghan/Diabetes-HDR-Tutorial/README.md

-# Diabetes-HDR-Tutorial
+# Health Data Research Tutorial - a case study in Diabetes
-This repository includes all the materials you need for a hands-on Common Data Model tutorial.
+This repository includes all the materials you need for a hands-on [Common Data Model](https://www.ohdsi.org/data-standardization/the-common-data-model/) tutorial using a synthetic 1,000 patient records.

 In this tutorial, you will learn the basics of OMOP Common Data Model and multiple standardised terminologies (ICD-10, BNF).
 You will go through the pipeline of mapping structured data to a Common Data Model and have an experience of carrying out phenotype computation.

 ## Objectives
-- data model (OMOP)
+- common data model (OMOP)
-- terminology (ICD-10, Drug standards: BNF)
+- clinical terminologies (ICD-10, Drug standards: BNF)
-- phenotype computation
+- phenotype computation (R and SQL)
 - R tutorial

 ## Environment setup